-This post is not a tutorial on the software — there are already plenty of those online — but rather it is how I, personally, use Scrivener.
+I absolutely love Scrivener.
+This post is not a tutorial on the software — there are already plenty of those online — but rather it is how to use Scrivener, or at least how I like to use Scrivener.

 Moving from Index Cards to Outline